We are pleased to announce the Juries for the

 EVANS MIRAGEAS – USA

-Evans Mirageas is currently Vice President of Artistic Planning and Operations for the Atlanta Symphony Orchestra (ASO) and The Harry T. Wilks Artistic Director of Cincinnati Opera.
-His work for the ASO includes assisting Music Director Robert Spano and Principal Guest Conductor Donald Runnicles in all aspects of artistic season planning, as well as helping to identify the annual slate of guest conductors and soloists for the repertoire performed by the Orchestra.
-In his role as Artistic Director for Cincinnati Opera Mirageas leads the planning process for repertoire, productions, casting and the overall artistic trajectory of the company.
+Evans Mirageas is a classical music consultant and producer.
+From 2007 until 2018 he was the Vice-President for Artistic Planning for the Atlanta Symphony Orchestra.
+Currently Mirageas holds the title of The Harry T. Wilks Artistic Director of Cincinnati Opera.
+In this role Mirageas leads the planning process for repertoire, productions, casting and the overall artistic trajectory of the company.
 Also an active consultant, Mr. Mirageas provides strategic and artistic planning for arts organizations and individuals, including include short-term consultancies while vacancies are being filled, and long- term relationships to boost organizational profiles nationally and internationally.